-Learn how to make a mermaid tail skirt!
+Learn how to make a mermaid tail skirt with tulle!
 It’s perfect for a handmade costume or just dress up time, and it’s easy to run and play in!

 I had extra scale fabric so I made a rash guard that she actually wore all summer for swimming.
 It’s a great addition to this costume though and makes it look seamless!